Things to do in Barcelona: our top 10 essential activities

 If you like to get off the beaten track, head for some of the former villages which have been absorbed into the city over time.
 Authentic and picturesque, they hold plenty of pleasant surprises for anyone who knows where to look.

-Our top three “villages” are Gràcia, for its boho vibe, Poble Sec, for a glimpse of working Barcelona, and Sarrià, for its tranquil atmosphere.
+Our top three “villages” are Gràcia, for its boho vibe, Poble Sec, for a glimpse of working Barcelona, and Barceloneta, for its typical streets and the fishermen’s houses.

 Barcelona is a great destination for shopping!
 Whether you’re looking for big, budget-friendly Spanish brands or original pieces for local designers, there’s something for everyone.
 The city also plays host to a wide range of vintage boutiques and a number of major shopping centres.